2019 Hockey East Tournament: Scores, schedule, seeds | NCAA.com

 TOURNEY TIME: Your guide to every regular season champion ahead of conference tournaments

-The four quarterfinal winners will then be reseeded before they advance to the semifinal round.
-Both the semifinal games and Championship Game will be played at TD Garden in Boston.
+The four quarterfinal winners were then reseeded before they advance to the semifinal round.
+Both the semifinal games and Championship Game were played at TD Garden in Boston.

 Friday, March 15 — Quarterfinals, Game 1 — Campus locations